seven-lynx/HoundMind/docs/PidogGuide.md

-# PiDog Guide# The Ultimate PiDog Programming Guide
+# HoundMind — The Ultimate PiDog Programming Guide

-This guide is a landing page for programming and operating your SunFounder PiDog.
-The comprehensive programming content now lives in the following dedicated documents:> A comprehensive programming reference for the SunFounder PiDog robotic dog.
-This guide focuses on Python coding with detailed examples and complete API documentation.
+This landing page is part of HoundMind, the umbrella project for advanced behaviors and AI on SunFounder PiDog.

+The comprehensive programming content lives in these dedicated documents:

-- PIDOG_PROGRAMMING_GUIDE.md — Complete programming guide with all APIs, patterns, and templates- Last updated: 2025-10-22
+- PIDOG_PROGRAMMING_GUIDE.md — Complete programming guide with all APIs, patterns, and templates

-- QUICK_START_PROGRAMMING.md — Copy‑paste friendly quick start and cheat sheets- Target audience: Python developers and robotics enthusiasts
+- QUICK_START_PROGRAMMING.md — Copy‑paste friendly quick start and cheat sheets

-- api_reference.md — Beginner‑friendly API reference for the PiDog SDK- Focus: Complete programming reference with working code examples
+- api_reference.md — Beginner‑friendly API reference for the PiDog SDK
 - References: Official documentation and GitHub repository (see Resources)

 Additional references:

-- packmind/orchestrator.py — Advanced AI orchestrator example---
+- packmind/orchestrator.py — Advanced AI orchestrator example
 - examples/pidog_programming_examples.py — Runnable examples with a simple menu

 ## Table of Contents